shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**31. [No padding, Drops last convolution if dimensions do not match, Padding such that feature map size has size âŒˆISâŒ‰, Output size is mathematically convenient, Also called 'half' padding, Maximum padding such that end convolutions are applied on the limits of the input, Filter 'sees' the input end-to-end]**
+**31. [No padding, Drops last convolution if dimensions do not match, Padding such that feature map size has size ⌈IS⌉, Output size is mathematically convenient, Also called 'half' padding, Maximum padding such that end convolutions are applied on the limits of the input, Filter 'sees' the input end-to-end]**

 &#10230;